terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 This query simply gives you the ID and name of available CSVs in the Database.
 Take a note of the CSV Id you're interested in, also visit the Schema page to get the Property Id’s your interested in as well.

-Open a new Query Pane and try the below query which shows the duration from start station to end station
+Open a new Query Pane and try the below query

 ```
 const id="doc:CSV_bike_tutorial-1.csv"